TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 A third problem can occur with nested branch predicates where a solution for subsequent conditions must be found without violating any of the earlier conditions.

 #### Applying Variable Dependency Analysis
-Variable dependence analysis allows you to determine the subset of input variables that cannot affect the outcome at a branch predicate.
+Variable dependency analysis allows the determination of the subset of input variables that cannot affect the outcome at a branch predicate.
 This allows for reduction of the search space.

 #### Generating Input Sequences